Chapter 38 : I. Epilogue: Sixteen years later

 “What are you thinking about?” asked Sirius, pausing his onslaught of cake crumbs.
 “You looked so… serious.”
 He grinned at what he clearly thought was a clever pun, even after all these years.

 “Just thinking about how bad that joke is.
 You know, I don’t think you escaped from Azkaban at all – I think you told that joke too many times and they finally got tired of it and kicked you out.”
 She laughed, and then added, “I was also thinking about how I’m covered in bits of cake.
 Thanks for that.”
 She stood up and a shower of crumbs cascaded off her.

 “What a slob,” said Sirius facetiously.
 Melanie picked up a spoon covered in icing and pointed it threateningly at him, and they passed the next few minutes chasing each other through the kitchen with icing, running around and laughing like misbehaved children.
 Throughout the afternoon, Melanie felt all her worries and grief disappear as she was finally able to spend time with Sirius again and to know that he had been innocent.
 It seemed that, at least for the moment, Sirius was happy too, despite the circumstances.
-In the back of Melanie’s mind, she knew that this blissful disregard of the past thirteen years would only be ephemeral, but she pushed the thought out of her mind to enjoy the short time she had with Sirius for all it was worth.
+In the back of Melanie’s mind, she knew that this return to the past would only be ephemeral, but she pushed the thought out of her mind to enjoy the short time she had with Sirius for all it was worth.